 Limited Liability Company Versus Sole Proprietor.
-Which formation is right for you?
+Which business structure is right for your small business?

 There are many legal ways to structure your business including S Corporations or C Corporations, but the most common two are Limited Liability Companies and Sole Proprietorships.
 There are advantages and disadvantages to each and a proper understanding of the legal and financial ramifications will help you decide what is best for you.

 is generally a small business with no employees.
 It is the easiest and least expensive to form.
 As a "passthrough" business, your income passes through to your tax return.
 A sole proprietor is an unincorporated business owned and run by one individual with no distinction between the business and the owner.
 You are entitled to all profits and are responsible for all your business's debts, losses, and liabilities.

 is a hybrid of a partnership and a corporation and it allows the liability protection of a corporation while providing the tax advantages of a partnership.
 An LLC is also a "passthrough" business on your taxes.

 What considerations should you consider when deciding the best structure for you?

 - Legal liability.
 To what extent do you as the owner want to be shielded from liability?

 - Tax implications.
 Which business structure offers the best tax minimization?

 - Cost of formation and ongoing record keeping.